theSolution2y/thesolution2y/docs/installation.md

 ## Installation Guidelines :

-Before you start following the guidelines, make sure to go through the [prerequisites guide](./prerequisites.md) to install the required tools and packages on your machine.

 1. Navigate to the right directory where your project will be locally saved
     - For WAMP:
         ```sh